albert-de-montserrat/DEM/README.md

 ## Usage

-See notebookDEM.jl for a [Pluto notebook](https://github.com/fonsp/Pluto.jl) example
+See notebookDEM.jl for an interactive [Pluto](https://github.com/fonsp/Pluto.jl) example